 Partly, I’m 20 years older and a hell of a lot busier.
 Work and family commitments mean I’m not sitting in front of a computer scanning for new content ideas every waking hour.
 Further, I’m more pessimistic about the state of American and world affairs than I was in 2003—or even 2015—and no longer think rational discourse will change enough minds to matter.

-While the community feel of the old blogosphere has new been gone way longer than it existed, we’ve managed to capture it in another sense in the interactions with the commentariat, some of which have been with us since the very early days.
+While the community feel of the old blogosphere has now been gone way longer than it existed, we’ve managed to capture it in another sense in the interactions with the commentariat, some of whom have been with us since the very early days.
 As noted in two posts from March 2019 (“Where Have All the Commenters Gone?” and “Missing Commenters Redux“) there’s a real sense of loss when regular commenters drift away from the site, often without any explanation.

 As remarked in countless posts over the years, the commentariat has evolved.
 Whereas it was mostly Republican/conservative folks agreeing with likeminded front-pagers, with a handful of Democrats/progressives mixing it up, it’s now almost entirely the latter.
 Partly, that’s a function of the hosts having gradually become less conservative.
 Mostly, though, it’s a shift in the national political landscape, with very little representation available for relatively conservative political junkies who enjoy intellectual discourse.